cokelaer/bioservices/doc/source/kegg_tutorial.rst

     k.get("hsa:7535")    #hsa:7535 is also known as ZAP70

 It is quite verbose and is a single string, which may be tricky to handle.
-We provide a tool to ease the parsing (see below and :class:`bioservices.kegg.KEGGParser`)
+We provide a tool to ease the parsing (see below and :meth:`bioservices.kegg.KEGG.parse`) returned by :meth:`bioservices.kegg.KEGG.parse`.